vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 ```

 ### What about asynchronous JavaScript errors?
 Throwing an exception and handling it in the same tick isn't hard.
-However, a lot of things in JavaScript happen asynchronously and the above technique wouldn't work.
+However, a lot of things in JavaScript happen asynchronously, and the above technique wouldn't work.
 There are many asynchronous ways to handle the errors.

-Previously, one popular method was to use an error-first callback method where a callback function is provided as an argument.
+One popular method was to use an error-first callback method where a callback function is provided as an argument.
 When that asynchronous operation is completed, the callback function either returns an Error object as the first argument (when an error is thrown) or null.

 Here's an example of handling asynchronous errors using error-first callback method.
 ```